-First direct Israel-UAE flight enters Saudi airspace
+Israeli, US delegations depart to UAE in 1st direct flight

 “This morning the traditional greeting of ‘go in peace’ takes on a special significance for us,” he said.

-The El Al flight, numbered LY971 as a gesture to the UAE’s international calling code number, is expected to fly over Saudi Arabian airspace.
-That would mark another historic first for Israel and at least an acquiescence by the kingdom for the UAE’s move.
+The El Al flight, numbered LY971 as a gesture to the UAE’s international calling code number, flew into Saudi Arabian airspace shortly after takeoff.
+That marked another historic first for Israel and at least an acquiescence by the kingdom for the UAE’s move.

 Saudi King Salman, along with other Gulf Arab leaders to varying degrees, maintain their boycotts of Israel in support of Palestinians obtaining an independent state.
 Any long-term flights between Israel and the UAE would require Saudi clearance to be profitable.
+Otherwise the three hour, 20 minute flight would take more than seven hours.

 El Al spokesman Stanley Morais said the 737-900 is equipped with a missile-defense system, a standard feature on these types of planes and a requirement for this flight.
 After grounding its fleet due to the coronavirus, it is the airline’s first flight since July 1.